orsonteodoro/muslx32/README.md

 gimp |
 xscreensaver |
 glxgears from mesa-progs |
-chrony and ntpd work | chrony needs musl struct timex patched with musl from this overlay. alsa | You need to copy _.asound.rc to `/<user>/.asound.rc`
+chrony and ntpd work | Chrony needs musl struct timex patched with musl from this overlay. alsa | You need to copy _.asound.rc to `/<user>/.asound.rc`

 ### Broken packages